krotesq/canem.css/README.md

-# canem.css - A classless CSS framewor
+# canem.css - A simple classless CSS framework

 You write HTML, we do the rest!